 Reason #5: UGC Can Improve Your Conversion Rate

-We already know that people want authentic reviews from customers to feel more confident when buying a product or service from a brand.
+We already know that people want authentic customer reviews to feel more confident when buying a product or service from a brand.

 But just how impactful is UGC in terms of increasing sales?